Nathaniel Bowditch: Life and work

 In 1798 Bowditch married Elizabeth Boardman, who died seven months later.
 In 1800 Bowditch married his second wife and cousin, Mary "Polly" Ingersoll Bowditch (1781–1834).
-They had 2 daughters and 6 sons, including Henry Ingersoll Bowditch.
+They had 2 daughters and 6 sons, including Henry Ingersoll Bowditch and William Ingersoll Bowditch.
 Among his grandchildren were Henry Pickering Bowditch and Charles Pickering Bowditch.

 In 1802, his book The American Practical Navigator was first published.
 That same year, Harvard University awarded Bowditch an honorary degree.

 In 1804, Bowditch became America's first insurance actuary as president of the Essex Fire and Marine Insurance Company in Salem.
 Under his direction, the company prospered despite difficult political conditions and the War of 1812.

 Bowditch's mathematical and astronomical work during this time earned him a significant standing, including election to the American Academy of Arts and Sciences in 1799 and the American Philosophical Society in 1809.
 He was offered the chair of mathematics and physics at Harvard in 1806, but turned it down.
 In 1804, an article on his observations of the Moon was published and in 1806 he published naval charts of several harbors, including Salem.
 More scientific publications followed, including a study of a meteor explosion (1807), three papers on the orbits of comets (1815, 1818, 1820) and a study of the Lissajous figures created by the motion of a pendulum suspended from two points (1815).

-In 1816, Harvard awarded Nathaniel Bowditch an honorary Doctor of Laws.Thornton, Tamara Pkakins, "Nathaniel Bowditch: Brief life of a mathematician and businessman: 1773-1839", Harvard Magazine, July-August 2016.
+In 1816, Harvard awarded Nathaniel Bowditch an honorary Doctor of Laws.Thornton, Tamara Pkakins, "Nathaniel Bowditch: Brief life of a mathematician and businessman: 1773-1839", Harvard Magazine, July–August 2016.

 As well as Harvard, the United States Military Academy and the University of Virginia offered Bowditch chairs in mathematics.
 Bowditch again refused these offers, perhaps (in the case of the University of Virginia) because the $2,000 salary offered was two-thirds of the salary he received as president of the insurance company.

 Bowditch's translation of the first four volumes of Laplace's Traité de mécanique céleste was completed by 1818.
 Publication of the work, however, was delayed for many years, most likely due to cost.
 Nonetheless, he continued to work on it with the assistance of Benjamin Peirce, adding commentaries that doubled its length.